awconway/NUR1027-FALL-2019/chapters/01ebp.md

 - Chapter 2: Evolution of research in building evidence-based nursing practice.

-<a href="http://www.nets.nihr.ac.uk/programmes/hsdr">The Health Services and
-Delivery Research (HS&DR) Programme from the National institutes of Health Research Evaluation, Trials and Studies programme in the UK funds research relevant to health services organization and delivery.</a>

 <a href="https://journals-scholarsportal-info.myaccess.library.utoronto.ca/pdf/02779536/v62i0011/2633_afenoeim.xml">Lambert,
 H. (2006).
 Accounting for EBM: notions of evidence in medicine.
 Social Science & Medicine, 62, 2733-45.</a>